cs-uob/COMSM0049/docs/labs/LAB7.md

 In Linux, you retrieve such information via the [`sysinfo` system call](https://man7.org/linux/man-pages/man2/sysinfo.2.html).

-**Question:** As you did previously for read and write, "hack" the sysinfo system call and modify in the structure returned by the original system call the values in "load" by random value so that the load appear to be between 0% and 20% (you may need to put some thought into it as fully random value are not a great idea).
+**Question:** As you did previously for read and write, "hack" the sysinfo system call and modify, in the structure returned by the original system call, the values in `load` by random values so that the system load appears to be between 0% and 20% (you may need to put some thought into it as fully random value are not a great idea).
 You may want to use the [`get_random_bytes`](https://elixir.bootlin.com/linux/v3.2/source/include/linux/random.h#L57) function.

 ## Step 4: Root whenever!

-You can hack the `kill` system call that pass signal to processes to grant root privilege to any process.
+You can "hack" the `kill` system call that pass signal to processes to grant root privilege to any process.

-Your hacked `kill` system call may look something like this:
+Your "hacked" `kill` system call may look something like this:
 ```C
 asmlinkage int
 hacked_kill(pid_t pid, int sig)